ivytiongco/Python-Bank-Analysis/README.md

 The greatest increase in profits (date and amount) over the entire period The greatest decrease in losses (date and amount) over the entire period

-# Screenshot of results in the terminal:
+# Screenshot of my results in the terminal:

 ![](PyBank/screenshots/PyBank_results_terminal_screenshot.png)

-# Screenshot of results in the included text file "pybank.txt":
+# Screenshot of my results in the included text file "pybank.txt":

 ![](PyBank/screenshots/PyBank_results_textfile_screenshot.png)